 Register your overseas travel and/or residential details here.

-There is extreme risk to your security in areas within 40 kilometres of Israel’s border with Gaza and we advise against all travel due to indiscriminate rocket fire from armed groups within Gaza.
+There is extreme risk to your security in areas within 40 kilometres of Israel’s border with Gaza.
+We advise against all travel due to indiscriminate rocket fire from armed groups within Gaza.

-There is extreme risk to your security in Sheba’a Farms and Ghajjar located along the border with Lebanon (the “Blue Line”) and we advise against all travel due to on-going military operations.
+There is extreme risk to your security in Sheba’a Farms and Ghajjar located along the border with Lebanon (the “Blue Line”).
+We advise against all travel due to on-going military operations.

-There is high risk to your security in the occupied Palestinian territory of the West Bank and we advise against all tourist and other non-essential travel due to the fragile security situation.
+There is high risk to your security in the occupied Palestinian territory of the West Bank.
+We advise against all tourist and other non-essential travel due to the fragile security situation.

 Gaza (extreme risk)

 We strongly advise against any attempt to enter Gaza by sea in breach of Israeli navy restrictions or participating in any attempt to break the naval blockade, including participation in flotillas to deliver aid.
-In May 2010, an attempt to breach the naval blockade along the coast of Gaza was intercepted by Israeli security forces and resulted in the injury, death, arrest and deportation of a number of foreign nationals.
+The Israeli Navy conduct routine patrols of these waters and have made public undertakings to prevent any vessel attempting to breach restrictions.

 West Bank (high risk)